 “With cancer, we often talk about nutrition, and it’s important to be attentive to cultural norms and what's available, and the foods that are part of the Native experience,” she said.

-The SolarSPELL project with the Phoenix Fire Department started with Ross.
-Before coming to ASU, she worked in the Phoenix mayor’s office and did ride alongs with the crisis response teams.
+The SolarSPELL project with the Phoenix Fire Department started with Ross, who, as part of her faculty role at ASU, spent time in the Phoenix mayor’s office, which had her ride along with the crisis-response teams.

 “I quickly noticed the giant hanging file that takes up a lot of space in the back of the van,” she said.